What a week and a bit it’s been!

 I also knew that very many people who had read Not Thomas had praised it.

 I knew those readers had recommended it to other people, and they’d liked it too.
 Word-of-mouth was working well for Not T, but word-of-mouth is a slow process.
 I needed to hurry things up.
-I’m over fifty with a heart condition and I may never write another book.
+I’m over fifty and I may never write another book.
 This was my one, and possibly, only chance at getting my novel out into the big wide world.

 What would you do if you were me?